LoRA Patching: Exposing the Fragility of Proactive Defenses against Deepfakes: Method

 \subsubsection{Defensive LoRA Patching}

-Given the identified security risks, we further explore the use of LoRA patching for defensive purposes.
-Specifically, the defensive LoRA patching ensures that the patched Deepfake model explicitly embeds a visible warning mark in its output images, signaling potential manipulation.
-As illustrated in Fig.~\ref{fig:pipeline}, we embed a visible warning watermark $w$ into the desired output via standard image processing, producing $y_w = \mathcal{M}_o(x) + w$.
-During fine-tuning, we set $y = y_w$ in Eq.~\ref{eq2} when updating the LoRA patch parameters.
-In this manner, the patched Deepfake maps both benign and adversarial inputs to the watermarked outputs.
+Motivated by the identified security risks, we further explore the use of LoRA patching for defensive purposes.
+The patched model is trained to embed a visible warning mark in its outputs explicitly, indicating potential manipulation.
+As shown in Fig.~\ref{fig:pipeline}, we generate a target $y_w=\mathcal{M}_o(x)+w$ by adding a watermark $w$ to the benign output.
+During fine-tuning, we replace $y$ with $y_w$ in Eq.~\ref{eq2}, enabling the patched model to map both $x$ and $\hat{x}$ to the watermarked image domain.